jfasch/jfasch-home/trainings/material/soup/linux/basics/permissions/exercises/public-directory.rst

   * You and your team mates can look and ``cd`` into it
   * You and your team mates can store data in it
   * You and your team mates can remove data from it
+  * Nobody else but you and your team mates have any permissions

 .. ot-graph::
    :entries: linux.basics.permissions.exercises.public_directory